bentoml/Yatai/docs/source/installation/yatai.rst

         Expected output:

         .. note:: Since the pods are created by the :code:`minio-operator`, it may take a minute for these pods to be created.
-You need to be patient for a while until the status of all pods becomes :code:`Running`
+Wait until the status of all pods becomes :code:`Running` before proceeding.

         .. code:: bash